 1tablespoonOPTIONAL vegan butter**** , plus a little extra for brushing on the griddle/pan

 6 thick (around 1 inch) slicescrusty, sturdy, white bread, it should be a couple of days old

 Add everything except the bread to a blender and blend until completely smooth.

 Preheat a griddle or a pan over a medium/low heat.
-I set my griddle to 350°F.

 Pour the blended 'custard' into a wide bowl and dip the bread in it.
 Leave it to sit for around 20 seconds then turn over and leave for another 20 seconds.
 Make sure all areas are covered, then lift it out and quickly dip the crust around the edges.

-Once it is very golden on each side, remove from the pan and serve immediately.
+Remove from the pan and serve immediately.

 Leftovers and storageFrench Toast is best when eaten fresh.
 If you have any leftovers though, keep them in an airtight container in the fridge for up to 3 days and reheat on a griddle or in a frying pan over a low heat.Leftover custard can be kept in a sealed container or jar in the fridge for up to 4 days.
 It might thicken a bit but before you use it just add a drop or two of plant milk and give it a quick whisk before dipping your bread and cooking it.
 Success Tips

 Use stale bread.
 Fresh bread doesn't soak up the custard so well.
 It should be at least 2 days old.
 If you only have fresh bread, slice it up and leave it out on the counter for a few hours to dry out.